Diabetes. What should you know about diabetic blisters?

 It's important

 Diabetic blisters are rare and more common in people with uncontrolled blood glucose than in others with the condition.
 In most cases, the blisters are painless and will heal on their own within a few weeks.
-Nevertheless, since blisters increase the risk of secondary infection, it is necessary to consult a doctor if diabetic blisters appear, especially if they are accompanied by other symptoms.
+Nevertheless, since blisters increase the risk of secondary infection, it is necessary to consult a doctor if diabetic blisters appear, especially if their appearance is accompanied by other symptoms.

 Some steps that can help prevent diabetic blisters are for a person with diabetes to check their skin regularly and protect it from injury and irritation.
-It is important for people with diabetes to manage their blood sugar effectively to prevent blisters and other complications.
+The most important thing for people with diabetes is to manage their blood sugar effectively to avoid developing diabetic blisters and other complications.

 Adapted from https://diabetesjournals.org/clinical